This newsletter in English 31 October 2007

 Pfleiderer founds EWC

-Two EWC agreements in the construction industry
+Two EWC agreements in the industrial assembly

-An EWC agreement was for the first time signed for Bilfinger Berger Industrial services (BIS) in Munich on August 30th, 2007.
-The enterprise, resulted from Rheinhold & Mahla AG, belongs since 2002 to the group Bilfinger Berger and deals with the erection and maintenance of industrial plants.
-Besides 22 German locations there are branch offices in 15 EU countries and Switzerland.
-In the constituting EWC meeting which took place on the same day it came to a crucial vote about the chairmanship.
+For the first time on 30th August 2007, an EWC agreement for Bilfinger Berger Industrial Services (BIS) was signed in Munich.
+The company, emerged from Rheinhold & Mahla, belongs to the Bilfinger Berger group since 2002 and deals with the establishment and maintenance of industrial plants.
+In addition to 22 German locations there are branch offices in 15 EU countries and Switzerland.
+At the constitutive EWC meeting, held on the same day, there was a crucial vote for the chairmanship.

-Former Airbus location with an own EWC
+Former Airbus site with its own EWC

 EWC with a Macedonian representative

-Saarland electric manufacturer with SE works council
+Saarland electrical manufacturer with SE works council

 5. Worldwide social standards

-International framework agreements about core labour standards
+International framework agreements on core labour standards

 Success in Brazil

-World conference of the Siemens works councils
+Global conference of Siemens works councils

 6. Case studies: Unilever and Volkswagen